forkymcforkface/RGBPi-Extra/README.md

 https://github.com/BillyTimeGames/Genesis-Plus-GX-Expanded-Rom-Size

 BennuGD core in New System allows for BennuGD games like Streets of Rage Remake to be played natively.
-Extract and copy Streets of Rage Remake (folder containing the .exe) to the "bennugd" roms folder, BennuGD loads the .dat file. https://github.com/diekleinekuh/BennuGD_libretro/
+Extract and copy Streets of Rage Remake (folder containing the .exe) to the "bennugd" roms folder.
+240p config file provided. https://github.com/diekleinekuh/BennuGD_libretro/

 #### Added Libretro cores